Skip to main content

 Once the application is submitted to the fund administrators, providing they have all the information and supporting documents they require, and the loan is signed by an authorised signatory, they aim to make a decision within 10 working days.

-If any additional information is required, the application process will take longer than 10 working days to process
+If any additional information is required, the application process will take longer than 10 working days to process.

 • The person submitting the application and signing loan documents must be authorised by the business to enter into a loan agreement on behalf of the business.